Ceasar/Encyclopedia/src/adler_1966.rst

 intended for the general reader, not for specialists in logic.
 Nevertheless some background is helpful.

-- A term is a concept, a basic element of communicable knowledge.
+- A term is an idea, a basic element of communicable knowledge.

 - A proposition asserts a relation between terms.
 If the proposition is self-evident, it is called an axiom.
 If a proposition is not self-evident, it